chainapsis/keplr-wallet/docs/docs/multi-ecosystem-support/starknet.md

 ### Signing a Starknet Deploy Account Transaction

 To start interacting with Starknet, users must create an account, which requires a signature.
-Use the `window.keplr.signStarknetDeployAccountTransaction` method to sign a deploy account transaction.
+Use the `keplr.signStarknetDeployAccountTransaction` method to sign a deploy account transaction.

 ```typescript
 signStarknetDeployAccountTransaction(